-The table at Appendix 1 sets forth by level, within the fair value hierarchy and at net asset value, the Plan's assets at fair value as of December 31, 2022 and December 31, 2021.
+The table at Appendix 1 sets forth by level, within the fair value hierarchy and at net asset value, the Plan's assets at fair value as of December 31, 2023 and December 31, 2022.

-The F Fund, C Fund, S Fund, and I Fund include temporary investments in the same U.S. Treasury securities held by the G Fund pending daily purchase of shares in their respective index funds and to cover liquidity needs, such as loans and withdrawals from the Thrift Savings Fund.
+The F, C, S, and I Funds include temporary investments in the same U.S. Treasury securities held by the G Fund pending daily purchase of shares in their respective index funds and to cover liquidity needs, such as loans and withdrawals from the Thrift Savings Fund.

-The separate accounts incurred investment fees payable for the separate account program management for the prior twelve months as follows: the F Fund (\$6.6 million and \$5.8 million as of December 31, 2022 and 2021, respectively), the C Fund (\$3.6 million and \$3.3 million as of December 31, 2022 and 2021, respectively), the S Fund (\$27.4 million and \$17.2 million as of December 31, 2022 and 2021, respectively) and I Fund (\$3.6 million and \$6.3 million as of December 31, 2022 and 2021, respectively).
-The separate accounts in which the C, S, and I Funds are invested may invest in futures contracts and other derivatives to the extent contemplated by the fund guidelines.
+The separate accounts incurred investment fees payable for the separate account program management for the prior twelve months as follows: the F Fund (\$0.2 million and \$6.6 million as of December 31, 2023 and 2022, respectively), the C Fund (\$0.5 million and \$3.6 million as of December 31, 2023 and 2022 respectively), the S Fund (\$26.4 million and \$27.4 million and as of December 31, 2023 and 2022, respectively) and I Fund (\$4.1 million and \$3.6 million as of December 31, 2023 and 2022, respectively).
+The separate accounts in which the C, S, and I Funds may invest in futures contracts and other derivatives to the extent contemplated by the fund guidelines.
 As part of the investment strategies, derivative instruments may be used to provide liquidity for daily investments or to manage currency, interest, and other exposures.

 The F, C, S, and I Funds also participate in securities lending activities, under agreements between the Plan's lending agents and their third parties to lend debt and equity securities in exchange for collateral.
 The collateral received, which is required to equal 102% of the value of the domestic securities lent and 105% of the value of international securities, is marked to market each day, and may be invested in cash collateral funds managed by BlackRock and SSGA, which in turn invest in money market securities and instruments.
-A portion of the cash collateral for securities lending by the F, C, S, and I Funds (\$0.0 billion and \$15.5 billion as of December 31, 2022 and 2021, respectively), is invested in the G Fund, and is shown on the Statements of Net Assets as "Investments" and the corresponding cash collateral payable.
+A portion of the cash collateral for securities lending by the F, C, S, and I Funds is invested in the G Fund when interest rates make such investment profitable for the F, C, S and I Funds.
+There was no cash collateral invested in the G Fund as of December 31, 2023 and 2022.

 A major source of risk in any securities lending program is that the securities and instruments in which the cash collateral received (against security loans) is invested may decline in value.
 BlackRock's and SSGA's responsibilities include performing appropriate borrower and collateral investment credit analysis, demanding adequate types and levels of collateral and complying with applicable Department of Labor and Federal Financial Institutions Examiner Council standards regarding securities lending.

-The tables at Appendix 2 show how the participants' account balances in the various investment options are allocated among the core TSP Funds as of December 31, 2022 and December 31, 2021.
+The tables at Appendix 2 show how the participants' account balances in the various investment options are allocated among the core TSP Funds and the MFW as of December 31, 2023 and December 31, 2022 respectively.